gwdetchar/seismon/docs/earthquake_analysis.rst

 SSH on Windows
 ++++++++++++++

 Since windows does not come with a UNIX-based terminal, we'll have to grab one from the web.
+This guide has two options for SSH on Windows, cygwin and PuTTY.

+Cygwin
+******

 Personally, cgywin is probably the best choice for this kind of environment.
 Its also pretty much the only one I know, so there's that.

 1. Read the following webpage `cygwin install`_.
 2. Depending on your version of Windows, you will either download the 32bit_ or 64bit_ version.
 To figure out which version of windows you're running please check out this guide_ provided by Microsoft.